The World Tourism Organization (WTO) defines sustainable tourism as follows:

 For more information on the Swisstainable programme, please see here

 That’s easy.
-Just check out the list of sustainable accommodation and restaurants involved in the Swisstainable programme.
+Just check out the list of sustainable accommodation, restaurants and activities involved in the Swisstainable programme.